sc420/funghi-den-adventure/README.md

-# Funghi's Den Adventure Allocation Calculator
+# Funghi's Den Adventure Assignment Calculator

+It calculates best funghis to use in single or multiple adventures.

+It has the following additional features:

+* You can specify the importance of rewards
+* You can limit the number of possible assignment outputs
+* You can build your own programs with the help of existing functions easily

 ## Specifications